Pregnancy and Asthma

 Can I Take Allergy Shots and the Flu Shot While Pregnant?

 You should tell your allergist if you are pregnant.
 Allergy shots are usually not started if a woman is pregnant.
 But if you are already taking allergy shots, your doctor will probably continue them and monitor you for any problems.
-The flu vaccine is recommended for pregnant women and people with asthma because they are among groups at high risk for severe flu complication, including death.
+The flu vaccine is recommended for pregnant women and people with asthma because they are among groups at high risk for severe flu complications, including death.
 Pregnant women should only get the flu shot (not the nasal flu vaccine).

 Can I Take My Asthma Medicine During Labor and Breastfeeding?